florentortiz/obsidian-vault/README.md

 - **Interrogative Elaboration**: Question-based learning
 - **Cornell Method**: Systematic note-taking and review

-## ⚙️ Recommended Plugins
+## ⚙️ Suggested Plugins

-### Recommended community plugins:
-- Iconize
-- Homepage
-- Dataview
-- Calendar
+This template is designed to work without any community plugins, allowing you to start clean and build based on your needs.
+Here are some plugin suggestions that can enhance your experience:

+### Core functionality enhancers:
+- Dataview: For advanced data queries and dynamic content, making the best use of properties
+- Calendar: Better date management and daily notes
-- Tag Wrangler
+- Tag Wrangler: Improved tag management

-### Suggestions to expand:
-- Graph Analysis
+- Homepage: Custom startup page
+- Iconize: Visual enhancement with icons

+### Optional extensions:
-- Natural Language Dates
+- Natural Language Dates: More intuitive date inputs
-- Mind Map
-- Kanban
-- Templater
-- Outliner
+- Kanban: Visual task management
+- Templater: Advanced template functionality

+All plugins are optional - feel free to install only what fits your workflow!

 ## 🤝 Contributing